ed-components/ed-components/components/ed-pb/README.md

    - :50: Paris.

 1. You can also use `ed-num` component for numeric answers.

-   How old are you?
+   1. How many Wonders of the ancient World were present during classical antiquity?

+      - :num: 7

+   1. How many Wonders of the ancient World are still in existence?

-   - :num: 18
+      - :num: 1

 </ed-pb>
 ```